 ShareFacebook Twitter AddThis

-As we reported yesterday, Eric Ripert, the highly respected chef and co-owner of New York's three Michelin star Le Bernardin restaurant has called for a culture of calm in the kitchen.
+As we recntly reported, Eric Ripert, the highly respected chef and co-owner of New York's three Michelin star Le Bernardin restaurant has called for a culture of calm in the kitchen.
 He believes shouty chefs "send out the wrong message," telling ABC News: "We shouldn’t be proud of chefs who are screaming in the kitchen ... maybe screaming and being abusive is not the right way to manage.
 Maybe a good leader shouldn’t be like that."

 So we asked our readers for their thoughts.
 Is the whole angry chef routine wearing a little thin?
 Does a calm approach lead to a happier, more productive kitchen?
-The answer seems to be a resounding yes, judging by the reponses we received on Facebook.
+The answer seems to be a resounding yes, judging by the responses we received on Facebook.
 See a selection of the comments below and get involved in the conversation over on our Facebook page.

 Do shouty chefs send out the wrong message?